Here’s how three tech trends will influence the future of social media

 Cryptocurrency and social

 Inevitably linked to the developments in blockchain, it is likely to that at some point we will start to see cryptocurrency used a carrot to help grow social networks.
-The theory runs that as we end up seeing more decentralised platforms (as well authentically verified accounts) user will have more choice as to where to socialise online.
+The theory runs that as we end up seeing more decentralised platforms (as well as authentically verified accounts) users will have more choice as to where to socialise online.
 Savvy networks will then start to offer small amounts of cryptocurrency to users every time they post or interact as a reward for their loyalty.

 Already we are seeing a number of new companies emerge, typically generating funding using the ICO system, that aim to reward committed users.
 Steemit is a very interesting model.
 “I feel like I’m in the Stone Age when I’m on Facebook or Twitter,” David Kadavy, a user of Steemit, told Bloomberg.
 “They have no value without what you’re contributing to them.
 If Facebook doesn’t respond to this, things can change very quickly.
 They should be very concerned.”

 Sola, a hybrid of media (think Google News) and a social network is already gaining significant traction among technology obsessed users and is also worth keeping an eye on.
 It has its own cryptocurrency and rewards users with tokens which can be used to exchange for items on the platform.